Dubai Astronomy Group

 The Star Calendar of the Gulf

-Al-Duroor is the traditional Emirati astronomical calendar — a living system passed down through generations of pearl divers, fishermen, and farmers across the Arabian Gulf.
+Al-Duroor is a traditional astronomical calendar of the Arabian Gulf — a living system shared across the Gulf states and passed down through generations of pearl divers, fishermen, and farmers from the UAE to Oman, Qatar, and beyond.
 The calendar begins the moment Suhail (Canopus) first rises in the pre-dawn sky, signalling the breaking of the intense Gulf heat.
 The year is divided into 10-day segments, each with its own name, weather prediction, and guidance for activities at sea and on land.

 Suhail